bitfireAT/davx5-manual/jtx_board.rst

 Tasks
 =====
-VTODOs are entities that can have a start, due and completed date as well as a progress assigned (amongst others). jtx Board uses the VTODO component as defined in the iCal Format to store and provide tasks for synchronization. as for VJOURNALs your server must support the VTODO component in order to use it for synchronization.
-The VTODO component is a well-established component in the iCal format and many servers support it.
+VTODOs are entities that can have a start, due and completed date as well as a progress assigned (amongst others). jtx Board uses the VTODO component as defined in the iCalandar format to store and provide tasks for synchronization.
+As for VJOURNALs your server must support the VTODO component in order to use it for synchronization.
+The VTODO component is a well-established component in the iCalendar format and many servers support it.
 However, the same conditions as for VJOURNALs apply: Make sure that your server supports VTODOs and that you have at least one collection activated for synchronization that supports VTODOs or create a new collection for an account with VTODO support enabled: